-In any trial or hearing involving financial issues, each party must bring, if applicable, three (3) copies of the following documents to the hearing:
+In any trial or hearing involving financial issues, each party must bring, if applicable, three (3) copies of produce the following documents to the hearing, if reasonably available:

 - 1. If the party is represented by an attorney, a computer software (e.g., DissoMasterTM, XSpouseTM or similar program) generated printout of the support proposal.
-No such computer printout is needed when permanent spousal support is the only thing sought; - 2.
-The three most recent pay records showing year-to-date wages, salaries, overtime, commissions, bonuses, and withholdings; - 3.
-Records showing rents, trust income, workers' compensation benefits, unemployment insurance benefits, disability benefits, social security benefits: - 4.
-The most recent W-2, 1099, and K-1 forms; - 5.
-A copy of the most recent filed state and federal income tax returns with schedules and attachments; and - 6.
-If self-employed, a profit and loss statement and balance sheet for the immediately preceding twelve-month period.
+No such computer printout is needed when permanent spousal support is the only thing sought; - The three most recent pay records showing year-to-date wages, salaries, overtime, commissions, bonuses, and withholdings; - 23.
+Records showing rents, trust income, workers' compensation benefits, unemployment insurance benefits, disability benefits, social security benefits; - 34.
+The most recent W-2, 1099, and K-1 forms; - 4.5.
+A copy of the most recent signed and filed state and federal income tax returns with schedules and attachments; and - 5.6.
+If self-employed, a current (most recent twelve months) profit and loss statement and balance sheet for the immediately preceding twelve-month period.